PipedreamHQ/pipedream/COMPONENT-GUIDELINES.md

 # Overview

 [Pipedream](https://pipedream.com) is a low code integration platform that makes it easy to connect APIs remarkably fast.
-The platform provides thousands of customizable, open source components for hundreds of apps that can be orchestrated in workflows.
-Developers can [contribute](CONTRIBUTING.md) to these open source components on [Github](https://github.com/pipedreamhq/pipedream):
+Users can select from thousands of customizable, open source components for hundreds of apps, and orchestrate their execution in workflows.
+Developers can [contribute](CONTRIBUTING.md) to these open source components on [Github](https://github.com/pipedreamhq/pipedream) by:

-- Create new sources and actions
+- Creating new comonents (sources and actions)
-- Update exisiting components (e.g., fix bugs, improve descriptions)
+- Updating exisiting components (e.g., fix bugs, improve descriptions, documentation)

 Once a PR is merged to the `master` branch of the `pipedreamhq/pipedream` repo, the components are automatically registered and immediately become available to the 150k+ users of the Pipedream platform.

-This document defines guidelines and patterns for components to be eligible to be added to the Pipedream registry.
+This document defines guidelines and patterns developers should follow when building components for the Pipedream registry.

 # What are components?

 Components are [Node.js modules](COMPONENT-API.md#component-structure) that run on Pipedream's serverless infrastructure.
-There are two types of components — **sources** and **actions**.
+Pipedream currently supports two types of components — sources and actions.

 **Sources:**

 - Emit events that can trigger Pipedream workflows (events may also be consumed outside of Pipedream via API)
+- Emitted event data can be inspected and referenced by steps in the target workflow
 - Can use any of Pipedream's built-in deduping strategies
 - Can be triggered on HTTP requests, timers, cron schedules, or manually
-- Store and retrieve state using the [built-in key-value store](https://github.com/PipedreamHQ/pipedream/blob/master/COMPONENT-API.md#db)
+- May store and retrieve state using the [built-in key-value store](https://github.com/PipedreamHQ/pipedream/blob/master/COMPONENT-API.md#db)

 **Actions:**

-- May be used as steps in a workflow to perform actions (e.g., get or modify data in an app) on a workflow event
+- May be used as steps in workflows to perform common functions (e.g., get or modify data in an app)
 - Data returned by actions may be inspected and used in future workflow steps

 **All Components:**